-As someone who had depression for over 10 years I find this very welcome news.
+As someone who had depression for over 10 years, I find this very welcome news.
 The number of people with depression in Western society is increasing year on year, particularly among women.
 Some blame technology, diet, the media or government.
-Whatever the causes the this issue is being treated is not making things any better.
+Whatever the causes, the way this issue is being treated is not making things any better.

 Some say the eagerness of the medical profession to throw tablets at the problem could be contributing to the problem.
-Don’t get me wrong, in some cases medication can help.
-In many cases though medication is the one and only solution tried by the GP.
+Don’t get me wrong, in some cases, medication can help.
+In many cases, though medication is the one and the only solution tried by the GP.